Fàilte, welcome to Nigheanan Brìghde, a Celtic Polytheist Order of Brighidine Flametenders.

 Nigheanan Brìghde’s Vision is of a revived sacred sisterhood in our goddess Brìde through shared devotion, contemplation, community, and study as we honor and celebrate Brìde’s wisdom and guidance in our daily lives.
 The Order is grounded in the Celtic worldview of polytheism and animism, many aspects of which are still evident today in the lore and veneration of the Gaelic St. Brigit, and in extant Celtic traditions overall, Catholic and otherwise.

-Additionally, all devotees of Brìde everywhere are welcome to join Friends of Nigheanan Brìghde, a facebook group open to both devotees of Brìde, and those who are interested in the Order’s work.
-Members of this group will also have opportunity to have their prayers or petition, thanks, or healing included in the Order’s Healing Bag & Prayer List, which our sisters pray over through our round of vigils.
-Please join us at the link below.
+Additionally, all devotees of Brìde everywhere are welcome to join Brighid’s Flame, a facebook group open to all devotees of Brìde, and those who are interested in the Order’s work.
+Members of this group will also have opportunity to have their prayers of petition, thanks, or healing included in the Order’s Healing Bag & Prayer List, which our sisters pray over through our round of vigils.

 If interested in joining the Order, please visit the Join page, noted above, for instructions.